 You'll have to have a Canadian bachelor's, master's or PhD degree or the equivalent in your own or another country.
 If you've graduated outside of Canada, you'll need to get an Educational Credential Assessment report to prove that your credentials match a Canadian degree.

-If your Ontario Immigration application has been a success, you'll have to ensure that you have sufficient funds to support yourself and your family.
-These funds would be the money shown on bank statements, investments, annual remuneration from a job in Ontario or proof of what you'll earn in a new job in Ontario.
+If your Ontario Immigration application has succeeded, you'll have to ensure that you have sufficient funds to support yourself and your family.
+These funds would be the money shown on bank statements, investments, annual remuneration from a job in Ontario, or proof of what you'll earn in a new job in Ontario.